SmittyHeavner/REDISCOVER/REDISCOVER Cohort Creation Guide.md

 **Filename**: 05_DE_ID_script.sql

-**Purpose**: This script creates a copy of the Cohort and removes identifying characteristics to prepare the data for sharing with the VIRUS registry.
+**Purpose**: This script creates a copy of the Cohort and removes identifying characteristics to prepare the data for sharing.

 **Description**: Run this script to generate a deidentified copy of your target data.
 The following actions are performed:
 - Reassignment of Person IDs: Person IDs are regenerated sequentially from a sorted copy of the Person table.
 These new Person IDs are carried throughout the CDM to all tables that reference it.